How To Kick People off Your Netflix

 You should be able to identify which family member or roommate is using your account from the type of device they are using to access it.

 If you don’t see “See recent account access” or “Recent device streaming activity,” then you need to look through your viewing history for anything you have not watched recently.
-If you see multiple entries for The Crown and you know you haven’t watched it because you would definitely fall asleep, you now know someone else is using your account.
+If you see multiple entries for The Crown and you know you haven’t watched it, you now know someone else is using your account.

 Lastly, if you notice that someone logged into your account from Maine, for example, but you don’t know anyone who lives there, then your account may have been compromised.
 (Be sure to check with your friends, though, as they might just be using a VPN.)